-We are a volunteer-led and independent online community of Sunday School teachers, pastors, and parents sharing our passion, ideas and lessons for Sunday School, and in particular, the Workshop Rotation Model for Sunday School.
+We are a volunteer-led and independent online community of Sunday School teachers, pastors, and parents sharing our passion, ideas and lessons for all types of Sunday Schools and children's programming.
+We're also passionate about the Workshop Rotation Model for Sunday School (which explains why our lesson forums are organized by "workshops").
 Regardless of your Sunday School's model or theology, you are welcome to browse and adapt what you like for non-commercial teaching purposes.
 Please also be a contributor!